 Chemotherapy for cancer attacks cancer cells with drugs taken by mouth or given intravenously (infusion therapy).

-Scripps MD Anderson medical oncologists specialize in chemotherapy and other infusion therapies to treat cancer.
+Scripps medical oncologists specialize in chemotherapy and other infusion therapies to treat cancer.
 Chemotherapy is a systemic treatment, which means it travels throughout the body rather than treating one specific area as with surgery or radiation therapy.
 It may be used to:

 - Kill cancer cells